jlinclabs/agents-host/README.md

   - not worker process (thread?)
   - ¿can this be a "subscribe to changes" http "server sent events" endpoint?
   - watching ceramic streams

 - data explorer
   - explore your personal leveldb database
   - explore ceramic tiles we're tracking
+  - smart display that can hide secrets and link to places

+- issue UCAN JWTs
+  - cocoa
+  - ucan.xyz

 ## Development